f5devcentral/f5-agility-labs-xc/docs/class2/lab4.rst

 1. Log in to the F5 Distributed Cloud Console.
 2. From the navigation tiles, select Web App Scanning.
 3. Click 'View Service'
+4. You will be presented with the Web App Scanning Dashboard to view a summary of all application scans.
-4. In the left-hand menu, under 'Scans', select 'Applications'
+5. In the left-hand menu, under 'Scans', select 'Applications'
-5. In the list of available scans, locate or search for the following scan name:
+6. In the list of available scans, locate or search for the following scan name:
    **AppWorld – XC Protected Vulnerability Scan**
-6. Review the scan results, noting:
+7. Review the scan results, noting:
    -Security Score + High, Medium and Low Severity issues (Select each one) -Notice the vulnerability type and associated CVSS 3.0 Score -Back to the main Application Scan dashboard, select a report under 'Latest Test Reports'